dalibor-jovanovic-inglesina/PDFMerger/README.md

-# PDFMerger
+# PDF Merger
 An application to merge multipe pdf files in a single one.
-This get handy when you need to print multiple pdf files that has a lot of pages and don't have some paid application
+This get handy when you need to print multiple pdf files that has a lot of pages and don't have some paid applications.

-# REQUIREMENTS
+# Requirements
-This application, to run, requires: PyPDF2, PyQt6, PyQt6_sip.use the command python -m pip install -r requirements.txt to get the needed libraries.
+This application, to run, requires: PyPDF2, PyQt6, PyQt6_sip.
+Use the command python -m pip install -r requirements.txt to get the needed libraries.

-# EXECUTION
+# Execution
-You can execute the application with pyhton3 main.py
+You can execute the application with pyhton3 main.py.

-# COMPILE FOR WINDOWS
+# Compile For Windows
 You can compile this program with pyinstaller.

 Install pyinstaller with pip: